 Of course, that’s not to say that there’s no issues at all with SSRIs.
 One that works for one person may not work for another, and there might be some adjustment with dosages until you find what works for you.

 Sometimes SSRIs may cause insomnia.
 One of the most annoying side-effects I have found is that they can also cause restless leg syndrome at night, especially right before my cycle.
-Fortunately, I’ve found that taking chelated magnesium or spraying magnesium oil on myself mostly clears up that symptom.
+Fortunately, I’ve found that taking chelated magnesium (NOT magnesium oxide) or spraying magnesium oil on myself mostly clears up that symptom.

 SSRIs may also cause weight gain.
 Apparently this is more common with Paxil, but it’s also a possibility with Zoloft.

-The biggest problem with SSRIs, I think, is that quitting them is at least as horrendous as starting them.
+The biggest problem with SSRIs is that quitting them is at least as horrendous as starting them.
 You definitely don’t stop them cold turkey, and even a small step down in dosage causes (at least for me) extreme anxiety and mood swings.
 If you’re on SSRIs and ever decide to quit them, make sure you do it under the supervision of your doctor, for reals.

 Bottom line: Taking an antidepressant while breastfeeding is a very personal decision.

 And it’s not one to take lightly.
-Talk to your doctor and get his/her input.
+Talk to your healthcare provider and get their input.

 Before I close, may I suggest finding other ways to get help before moving to the medical route?
 Studies have shown that combining therapy with antidepressant use has a much better success rate than antidepressants alone.
 I think a lot of this is because while antidepressants may make you feel better, therapy actually gives you tools to become less reactive and more responsive.

 Fortunately, you can start learning tools to empower yourself to stay calm, even when you’re feeling those knots of anxiety in your stomach.
-Grab your copy of Momma Mantras now and learn phrases designed to help you find peace in the mental and emotional storm.
+Grab your copy of the Mindful Mamas, Connected Kids toolkit now and learn phrases designed to help you find peace in the mental and emotional storm.
 I promise from personal experience that they are a game-changer.